-Since joining nplaw, Fiona has developed expertise in the area of compulsory purchase, streamlining the organisation’s processes, producing guidance notes and keeping lawyers and clients up-to-date with the many recent changes in the law, as well as running her own caseload.
-She and Jane Linley, Head of nplaw’s Planning and Environmental Law Team, prepare and deliver training in this area across the country and Fiona regularly speaks at national conferences.
-Fiona has recently produced training materials for CILEx Law School to train the staff of a major public sector organisation in CPOs, which has involved writing two manuals on “Compulsory Purchase Policy and Procedure” and “Compulsory Purchase Compensation and Valuation”, delivering a series of live and recorded webinars and writing assessments.
-In 2019, Fiona assisted with drafting some of the legal documents for the development consent order application for the Great Yarmouth Third River Crossing relating to compulsory acquisition.
+Since joining nplaw, Fiona has developed expertise in the area of compulsory purchase, streamlining the organisation’s processes, producing guidance notes and keeping lawyers and clients up-to-date with the many recent changes in the law.
+She prepares and delivers training in this area across the country and produced training materials for CILEx Law School to train the staff of a major public sector organisation in CPOs, which has involved writing two manuals on “Compulsory Purchase Policy and Procedure” and “Compulsory Purchase Compensation and Valuation”, delivering a series of live and recorded webinars and writing assessments.

 - Compulsory purchase orders